ndwebgroup/nd-example/README.md

 # README

 The purpose of this project is to provide Notre Dame branded styles for [Zurb Foundation](http://foundation.zurb.com/).
 To get started, check out [http://foundation.zurb.com/docs](http://foundation.zurb.com/docs).
+[View a demo of the project](http://ndwebgroup.github.io/nd-foundation/).

 ## Brand Bar